-The character of Fulbourn is that of a village of rural origin: development and design models that would be appropriate in an urban or suburban setting would be inconsistent here.
+The character of Fulbourn is that of a rural village: development and design models that would be appropriate in an urban or suburban setting are not necessarily appropriate here.
 This includes tall buildings on the street frontage and corners, formal perimeter building alignments, streets with tall lighting columns, etc.

-Fig. 64 - Taller frontages along a street are urban and out of place
+Fig. 64 - Taller frontages along a street are urban and out of place utility spaces is not acceptable.